 “Just about everyone out there has been the last person in the house to hop in the shower and have no hot water.
 That doesn’t happen with tankless water heaters.
 You use only what you need, so it saves you energy and boosts comfort,” said Hughes.

 Your HVAC system works hard to keep your home comfortable throughout the scorching summers and shivery winters.
-That effort takes a toll on the system, decreasing its efficiency (and multiplying your energy costs) over the years.
-Periodic maintenance can help keep it functioning, but at some point, it no longer makes financial sense to keep repairing an aging HVAC system.
+That effort wears on the system, reducing its efficiency (and multiplying your energy costs) over the years.
+Regular maintenance can help keep it running, but at some point, it no longer makes financial sense to keep repairing an aging HVAC system.

 “If you think about the cost of cleaning it and making it as factory-fresh as you can, but the system’s already 12 to 15 years old, you might be better off investing in a new system that’s nice and clean, and built to a much higher efficiency than older ones,” said Hughes.